REYKJAVÍK RESTAURANT GUIDE

 What are the best restaurants in Reykjavík?
-With many travellers having a limited amount of time and lots to choose from, it can be quite hard to make a decision.
+With many travellers having a limited amount of time and lots to choose from, it can be quite difficult to decide.
 So this post was painstakingly researched (a tough job, I know) to give you a good idea of what we deem to be our absolute favourites.
 Enjoy!

 ICELAND’S LOCAL OPTIONS